 We will state the following obvious general principle of invariancy: Let G be a group of transformations of a space V and $\mathcal{O} = Gx$ an orbit.
-Principle of invariancy The information, which observers, distributed along the orbit $\mathcal{O}$ , send to some center is invariant w.r.t. the group G.
+Principle of invariancy The information, which observers, distributed along the orbit \mathcal{O} , send to some center is invariant w.r.t. the group G.

 Application.
-The information about low spatial frequency stimulus, coded in simple cells neat South pinwheel and parametrized by the group
+The information about low spatial frequency stimuli, encoded in simple cells near South pinwheel, locally parametrized by the group

-$G_N$ , is invariant w.r.t. $G_N$ .
+G_N , is invariant w.r.t.
+G_N .

-Similarly, the information about high spatial frequency stimulus is invariant w.r.t. the group $G_S$ .
+Similarly, the information about high spatial frequency stimuli is invariant w.r.t. the group G_S .

-The information about local stimulus, coded in simple cells of a hypercolumn and parametrized by the conformal group $G = SL_2(\mathbb{C})$ , is invariant with respect to the conformal group G.
+The information about local stimuli, encoded in simple cells of a hypercolumn, which are parametrized by the conformal group $G = SL_2(\mathbb{C})$, is invariant with respect to the conformal group G.

-In particular, if we assume that the remapping of the retina image after each saccade is carried out by a conformal transformation, then the simple neurons of a hypercolumns contain information, which is sufficient to identify retina images before and after saccade.
+In particular, if we assume that the remapping of the retinal image after a saccade is carried out by a conformal transformation, then the simple neurons of a hypercolumns contain information, which is sufficient to identify the retina images before and after the saccade.

-In the next section, we justify the conjecture that the remapping after each saccades is described by a conformal transformation of the retina image.
+In the next sections, we justify the conjecture that the remapping after each saccade is described by a conformal transformation of the retinal image.